-The Balinese celebrate the day of Galungan, which commemorates the triumph of Dharma over Adharma, or good against evil, this February 9 to 11.
-Second in significance after the Nyepi or Saka New Year, this observance comes twice a Gregorian year, as the Balinese use a 210-day calendar system known as the Pawukon that is the basis for their daily rituals, temple anniversaries and holidays.
-Galungan is celebrated again on September 6-8.
+The Balinese celebrate the day of Galungan, which commemorates the triumph of Dharma over Adharma, or good over evil.
+Second in terms of significance after the Nyepi day of silence or Saka New Year, this observance comes twice a Gregorian year, as the Balinese use a 210-day calendar system known as the pawukon which serves as the basis for daily rituals, temple anniversaries and holidays on the island.

 - Highlights Of Bali Full-Day Tour

-These intricately decorated poles, naturally curved at the top, comprise harvest items such as rice, fruits, coconuts and coconut leaves.
-The men of the households erect their ‘artwork’ at each household gate on the eve, resulting in an impressive view throughout all village roads.
-Celebrants in traditional attire attend temple ceremonies with their families, bringing with them offerings of fruits to temples and family shrines – which they share and enjoy after prayers.
+Traditionally, the Galungan eve on a Tuesday sees the slaughtering of pigs in preparation for communal feasts, as well as baking traditional rice cakes and erecting the iconic penjor bamboo poles.
+These intricately decorated poles, naturally curved at the top, are adorned with common harvest items such as rice, fruits, coconuts and coconut leaves.
+The men of the households erect their ‘artwork’ at each household gate on the eve of Galungan, resulting in an impressive view throughout all village roads.

-The celebration climaxes on Wednesday, February 10 and September 7, when people put on their finest clothes to visit family and temples.
+The celebration peaks on a Wednesday when people put on their finest clothes to visit family and pray at temples.
 The day of Galungan is important for the Balinese, similar to a new year, when everyone returns to their families and home villages.
-The following Thursdays, Manis Galungan, like Boxing Day, is a day to visit friends and relatives or for fun family trips.
+The following Thursday, called Manis Galungan, like Boxing Day, is a day to visit friends and relatives or for fun family journeys.

 The legendary site where he bled to death became a freshwater spring, the current-day site of the Tirta Empul Temple.
 The king’s slanting footprints gave the name to the valley area, later pronounced as Tampak Siring – ‘slanting footprints’.
 The Balinese and Majapahit armies honoured Indra, commemorating the defeat of the king as Galungan, the day of victory of dharma over adharma.
 The decorative bamboo poles signify upheld Hinduism and wisdom.